Michael Ashcroft: Acquisitions and divestments

 1987 was a key year for Hawley.
 In the early part of the year, it bought Crime Control Inc. based in Indianapolis, for $50 million, placing the company in fourth place in the U.S. security market.
 Later in the year it bought ADT Security Services, the largest electronic security company in the United States.
 This purchase transformed Hawley into the leading security services business in the United States, and resulted in the majority of its revenues coming from the North American market.
 As a result of the acquisition, Bermuda-registered Hawley changed its name to ADT Inc. and decided to refocus its business around security services.
 At the end of 1987, the company sold its North American-based facility services business to Denmark's ISS A/S.

 In 1987, Ashcroft bought out the existing shareholders of Wickins' BCA via Hawley Goodall.
 Based at Blackbushe Airport to allow Wickins access to his treasured aviation division, which flew both Jet Ranger helicopters and Beechcraft King Air turbo prop aircraft, Ashcroft, who has a disliking for such flippant expenditure, immediately sold off the aircraft.
 Wickins joined the board of Hawley Goodall, remaining there until the Tyco takeover.
 He retired from BCA in 1990.
 In 1995, to allow for the Tyco transaction, the group decided to divest itself of BCA.
 The residual North American arm was sold to trade buyers, while the European arm was sold to a consortium of some 40 private investors, including Ashcroft via his Belize-based investment company.
 In September 2006, BCA was bought by the UK-based investment banking arm of private bank Samuel Montagu & Co., a division of HSBC, personally netting Ashcroft over £200 million.

 In 1997, ADT was sold by a reverse takeover to US conglomerate Tyco International for $6.7 billion, allowing Tyco to become tax-efficient.

 Ashcroft disposed of large amounts of the Tyco stock which he had acquired as a result of the sale of ADT, stating that he needed the capital to diversify into other things and that he never retained a substantial stake in any enterprise which he did not control.
 Ashcroft nevertheless continued as a non-executive director of Tyco, a role he still held in 2002 when Tyco CEO Dennis Kozlowski was arrested in New York in connection with personal tax offences.
 Unease had already been expressed at Tyco at some of Kozlowski's corporate decisions and Ashcroft was amongst the directors who appointed lawyer David Boies to investigate irregularities in the company.
-In time, the exposure of management deficiencies led to Ashcroft demanding that the whole of the board of directors of Tyco should resign, to be replaced by new management.